-Moreover, due to the fact that DRAM storage element contains capacitors, the device must periodically be restored to full voltage for proper function.
+Finally, due to the fact that DRAM storage element contains capacitors, the device must periodically be restored to full voltage for proper function.
 Therefore, a periodic Refresh (REF) command must be issued to all ranks and banks.
-A consequence of REF is that all row buffers are written back to the data array (i.e., all row buffers are empty after the refresh operation).
+The result of REF is that all row buffers are written back to the data array (i.e., all row buffers are empty after refresh).

-B. Timing Constraints
+A. Timing Constraints

-The memory device takes time to perform different operations and therefore timing constraints between various commands must be satisfied by the memory controller otherwise the device will not function.
-The operation and timing constraints of memory devices are defined by the JEDEC standard [8] and most manufactures follow the specifications set in the standard.
+The memory device takes time to perform different operations and therefore timing constraints between various commands must be satisfied by the memory controller.
+The operation and timing constraints of memory devices are defined by the JEDEC standard [8].
 The standard defines different families of devices, such as DDR2 and DDR32, as well as different speed grades.
 As an example, Table I lists all timing parameters of interest to our analysis, with typical values for DDR3 and DDR2 devices.